Static Analysis for Regular Expression Exponential Runtime via Substructural Logics (Extended): Basic constructs

 While the theoretical formulation of our analysis assumes exact matching semantics (thus avoiding unnecessary clutter), our implementation assumes sub-match semantics, since it is more useful in practice.
 The translation between the two semantics is quite straightforward.

 \begin{definition}[Backtracking abstract machine] Given an ordered NFA, the \machname{} is defined as follows.
 We assume an input string $w$ as given.
 Machine transitions may depend on $w$, but it does not change during transitions, so that we do not explicitly list it as part of the machine state.
-The input symbol at position $j$ in $w$ is written as $w[j]$. \begin{itemize} \item States of the \machname{} are finite sequences of the form
+The input symbol at position $j$ in $w$ is written as $w[j]$ ($j$ is 0-based). \begin{itemize} \item States of the \machname{} are finite sequences of the form

-where each of the $p_{i}$ is an NFA state and each of the $j_{i}$ is an index into the current input string. \item The initial state of the machine is the sequence of length 1 containing a pair of the starting state of the NFA and the string index 0:
+where each of the $p_{i}$ is an NFA state and each of the $j_{i}$ is an index into the current input string.
+We refer to individual $(p, i)$ pairs as frames (as in stack frames). \item The initial state of the machine is the sequence of length 1 containing the frame:

 \item The machine has matching transitions, which are inferred from the transition function of the ordered NFA as follows: